sodrin/CS321-004/README.md

 Don't forget to delete the branch you used to make the changes.
 This should be prompted after an approved pull request in the github page.

-To remove it from your machine, you can simple do
+To remove it from your machine, you can simply do
 ```sh
 git branch -d "PROD_NAME_HERE"
 ```